ZhiGroup/RAFFI/README.md

 |	|KING	|Simulation |	0:00:43|
 |	|	|UK-Biobank |	~ 4 days|

+The simulation dataset contains 4000 and the UK Biobank 487,409 individuals (658,720 sites).
+The experiments were run on a server with Intel(R) Xeon(R) Silver 4116 CPU @ 2.10GHz.

 ### Usage:
 A binary version of the code is provided in Debug folder (RAFFI_v.0.1).
 The libraries have been linked statically.
 If you compile the source code without -static tag (dynamic linking), then you will need to add the path to the compiled boost library to $LD_LIBRARY_PATH: